GitLab University Panorama

 For GitLab team members

-- For issues with the platform, bugs, or new feature requests, open an issue in the GitLab University project: GitLab University issues
+- For platform bugs or feature requests not specific to a customer Panorama, open an issue in the GitLab University project: GitLab University issues

 For customers